 The earlier they get exposed to dental check-ups, the earlier they get comfortable with the idea of dental visits and immediately provide them with a dental home.
 As a result, this quickly gets them familiar with the dental experience.
 It will also help them understand why it is essential to take care of their teeth.
-You could start dental check-ups as early as one year or as soon as the first tooth appears.
+You could start dental check-ups from the dentist in Downtown Honolulu as early as one year or as soon as the first tooth appears.

 - Try and make the visits simple.

 When starting with dental check-ups try and keep the first visits very simple, avoid having too many details.
 If the first visit is too detailed, it will lead to several questions asked, and as you try and explain the procedure, this might make your child very anxious.
 Also, ensure you are practical and don’t lie about the visits, you don’t want your child to lose trust in the dentist on just the first visit.

 - Try and watch the language you use

 Children are curious creatures and anything new they are getting into be sure there will be a list of questions.
 Try to avoid using negative words when explaining, words like pain, shot, or hurt might scare them.
 Alternatively use clean and healthy teeth, even when trying to explain dental complications.
 Using encouraging words does not fool your child; instead, you are instilling the positive attributes of a regular dental check-up.

 - Try and show up a little earlier

 Dental visits can be stressful, and when your child is stressed, they need to be given extra time to get used to the new environment and calm down.
 Therefore, if you reach your dental appointment 20 minutes to an hour earlier will help him get acquainted with the new place, but this all depends on how long it takes your child to relax.